market-dot-dev/studio/README.md

 Want to contribute?

-[Read our guidelines](CONTRIBUTING.md) for submitting issues, making requests, and opening PRs.
+[Read our guidelines](CONTRIBUTING.md) for submitting issues, making requests, and opening Pull Requests.
 [Read the setup guide](#setup) to get started.

 ## Why a monorepo?